takbir-hasan/Guessing-Game/README.md

 # Guessing-Game
-It is just a simple game of guess a number.
+It is just a simple game of guessing a number.
 If you guess a correct number the game will be finished.
-Otherwise it will give you the chance until to guess a correct number .
+Otherwise it will give you the chance to guess until you guess a correct number.